imarun577/cryptofyer/README.md

 Alias currency
 ----
 Over time, currency's change names.
 But the exchanges don't always update their tickers.
-In order to compensate, I created the ```php getCurrencyAlias() ``` function.
-The function will lookup the private array ```php $currencyAlias ``` .
+In order to compensate, I created the ``` getCurrencyAlias() ``` function.
+The function will lookup the private array ``` $currencyAlias ``` .
 This is an associated array with the new currency name and aliased to the old currency name.

 Unified tests